Listen to this article

 How to manage credit risk:

-- Avoid low-rated bonds: Stick to investment-grade
+- Avoid the riskiest bonds: Unless you're an expert, stick to investment-grade debt.

 Risk 3: Liquidity Risk